LMS color space

 LMS (long, medium, short), is a color space which represents the response of the three types of cones of the human eye, named for their responsivity (sensitivity) peaks at long, medium, and short wavelengths.

 The numerical range is generally not specified, except that the lower end is generally bounded by zero.
 It is common to use the LMS color space when performing chromatic adaptation (estimating the appearance of a sample under a different illuminant).
-It's also useful in the study of color blindness, when one or more cone types are defective.
+It is also useful in the study of color blindness, when one or more cone types are defective.

+Definition

+The cone response functions $\bar{l}(\lambda), \bar{m}(\lambda),\bar{s}(\lambda)$ are the color matching functions (CMFs) for the LMS color space.
+The chromaticity coordinates (L, M, S) for a spectral distribution $J(\lambda)$ are defined as:

+The cone response functions are normalized to have their maxima equal to unity.

 XYZ to LMS

 Typically, colors to be adapted chromatically will be specified in a color space other than LMS (e.g. sRGB).
 The chromatic adaptation matrix in the diagonal von Kries transform method, however, operates on tristimulus values in the LMS color space.
 Since colors in most colorspaces can be transformed to the XYZ color space, only one additional transformation matrix is required for any color space to be adapted chromatically: to transform colors from the XYZ color space to the LMS color space.

 In addition, many color adaption methods, or color appearance models (CAMs), run a von Kries-style diagonal matrix transform in a slightly modified, LMS-like, space instead.
 They may refer to it simply as LMS, as RGB, or as ργβ.
 The following text uses the "RGB" naming, but do note that the resulting space has nothing to do with the additive color model called RGB.

 The chromatic adaptation transform (CAT) matrices for some CAMs in terms of CIEXYZ coordinates are presented here.
 The matrices, in conjunction with the XYZ data defined for the standard observer, implicitly define a "cone" response for each cell type.